ankit0183/ankit0183.github.io/_posts/2020-08-16-HackTheBox-Patents.md

 title: HackTheBox-Patents
 author: a3nk17
 date: 2020-06-08
-excerpt: Patents is a hard linux box by [gbyolo](https://www.hackthebox.eu/home/users/profile/36994).
-The box starts with web-enumeration, which reveals a that webpage allows docx file upload and parses the document on server-side.
+excerpt: Patents is a hard linux box,The box starts with web-enumeration, which reveals a that webpage allows docx file upload and parses the document on server-side.
 This allows out-of-band XXE to leak arbitrary files.
 After leaking a config file from the server,
 thumbnail: /assets/img/posts/patents/info.png
 categories: [HackTheBox, Retired]
 tags: [linux, CMS, Bludit, sudo, npm]